East of the Sun and West of the Moon illustrated by Kay Nielsen

 I was rather dubious about this at first, because on the surface it looks a bit damsel-in-distress-girly-bleh.
 But after a quick read through, it’s actually a lovely collection of princess stories from around the world.
-There are tales here I hadn’t heard of before, such as ‘Sumio Who Fell From the Moon,’ a Japanese story about a moon princess who falls to Earth and catches the eye of the Emperor.
-I also love the pastel tones the illustrations have.
+There are tales here I hadn’t heard of before, and I love the pastel tones the illustrations have.
 Very soothing to look at whilst reading.

 Latest posts by Amelia Starling (see all)